alicmp/djnago-postgres-docker-starter/Readme.md

-# Django & Postgres With Docker Started Project
+# Django & Postgres With Docker Starter Project

-This project is created for a youtube video.
+This project is created for a youtube tutorial.
 If you are here because of that video, welcome!
 You can also use this project as starter for your own projects.

 ## Requirements
 - docker